varunprajan/varunprajan.github.io/_posts/2020-12-20-retry-driven-development.markdown

 ### Modularize the tasks

 A different approach is to "modularize" our tasks, not just our code.
 What does this mean?
-We generally to write our code to maximize reusability and obey the single responsibility principle: that each function should do only one thing.
+We generally write our code to maximize reusability and obey the single responsibility principle: that each function should do only one thing.
 Here, one function extracts the data (`retrieve_exchange_rates`), another transforms it (`transform_data`), another loads it into the data warehouse (`append_data` or `upsert_data`), and yet another sends the email (`email_notification`).
 However, we have not written our tasks the same way.
 There is a single script that is executed via cron: it does all of the things listed above in sequence.
 Because different behavior occurs depending on exactly where this task fails, the retry logic becomes confusing.

 As an alternative, we can break up this single task into two or more tasks.
 For example: